geekiam/website/static/posts/git-repository-design-considerations.md

 As you might expect, there is no chance in hell, that any developer at Google, is going to download the entire Google mono repository to their laptop.
-86 TB of data is going to take a long time to download, then of course there are the storage problems, disk space is cheap these days but I still haven't seen any laptops advertising 86 TB+ of storage space as standard.
+86 TB of data is going to take a long time to download, then of course there are the storage problems, disk space is cheap these days, but I still haven't seen any laptops advertising 86 TB+ of storage space as standard.

 Google's codebase is shared by more than 25,000 Google software developers from dozens of offices in countries around the world.
 On a typical workday, they commit 16,000 changes to the codebase, and another 24,000 changes are committed